Dear Class of 2029,

 Location: Rocky 200

 Discover resources that promote productivity, reduce distraction, and strengthen study skills.
 Share what works for you!
 This workshop touches on executive function, academics, and wellness.
+Be sure to bring your laptops to take full advantage of this workshop.

 Location: Gordon Commons